What is an Azure Service Bus?

 3. Relays

-• Queues and Topics provide unidirectional messaging.
+• Queues and Topics support unidirectional messaging.

 Relays

-Figure 5: System Block diagram using Service Bus Relay
+Figure 5: System block diagram using Service Bus Relay

 4. Namespaces